micmejia/bible-dump/AMPC/Genesis/Gen 31.md

-And I had a [^a]dream at the time the flock conceived.
+And I had a dream at the time the flock conceived.
 I looked up and saw that the rams which mated with the she-goats were streaked, speckled, and spotted.